spjy/jotted-topics/linear.md

 ### Pivot Column

-A column containing a leading $1$.
+A pivot column in context of the reduced row echelon form of a matrix is a column containing a leading $1$ (in the leftmost non-zero entry).

+### Zero Row

+A zero row is a row containing all zeros.

 # Scalars